FLXBL SDK

 import { createFlxblClient } from './flxbl/_generated';

-const client = createFlxblClient({
+const db = createFlxblClient({

 instanceUrl: 'https://api.flxbl.dev',